ropensci-review-tools/repometrics/README.md

 # repometrics

 Metrics for your code repository.
+A single function collates a wealth of data from commit histories and GitHub interactions, converts it all to standardised metrics, and displays the result as a single, interactive dashboard of your repository.

-## But why?
+## Prior Art

 There are lots of tools for collating metrics of software repositories, most of which are commercial and not open source.
 Notable open source tools include those in the [github.com/chaoss organization](https://github.com/chaoss), especially their [augur](https://github.com/chaoss/augur) and [grimoirelab](https://github.com/chaoss/grimoirelab) tools.
 Both of these tools are huge and comprehensive.
-They are intended to be highly configurable and customizable, but can be difficult both to set up and to use.
+Although intended to be highly configurable and customizable, they can be difficult both to set up and to use.
+The [OpenSSF Scorecard](https://github.com/ossf/scorecard) is a lightweight system focussed on metrics of "security health".

-The `repometrics` package is a lightweight alternative to CHAOSS tools.
-Where those tools use large database and data broker libraries, this package stores all data in raw JSON form as directly returned from APIs, and uses tools such as [`jq`](https://jqlang.github.io/jq/) for extraction and filtering.
-Unlike the more general CHAOSS tools, the `repometrics` package is also restricted to analysing GitHub repositories only.

 ## Code of Conduct